The Zero Waste Coffee Project

 Yes, that was a real game-changer for us.
 Suddenly, we started receiving inquiries from all over the world.
 Unfortunately, this happened during the pandemic.
 Since our products aren't cheap due to our processing and relatively low production volume, many of them were too expensive at the time.

 Based on this experience, we have taken a new path.
-We now see ourselves more as a fermentation technology consulting company than as a pure producer of upcycled Spent Coffee Grounds products.
+We now see ourselves more as a fermentation technology consulting company than as a pure producer of upcycled spent coffee grounds products.
 We advise companies that need support in the fermentation of all kinds of organic waste products, mainly in fermentation with koji, but not exclusively.
 We can also supply the necessary technology.

 Can this fermentation process be used for different kinds of organic waste?